icerpc/icerpc-csharp/examples/README.md

 ## [Bidir](./Bidir/)

-The bidir example application shows how to make bidirectional calls, that is the server callback a clinet using a connection previously stablished by the client.
+The bidir example application shows how to make bidirectional calls, that is the server callback a client using a connection previously established by the client.

 ## [Compress](./Compress/)

 The compress example application shows how to use the deflate interceptor and middleware to compress and decompres the arguments and return value of an invocation.

 ## [GenericHost](./GenericHost/)

-The generic host example application shows how to create IceRPC client and server applications using the .NET dependency injection (DI) and .NET Generic Host.
+The generic host example application shows how to create IceRPC client and server applications using the .NET dependency injection (DI).

 ## [Hello](./Hello/)